Loading. Please Wait....

 The clinical team at Samarpan Recovery uses comprehensive assessments and screening tools to determine what treatments will provide the most relief to clients undergoing detox.
 Addiction recovery specialists monitor the client's physical health and emotional responses.
 In most cases, therapeutic interventions and prescription medication can manage or eliminate detox symptoms.
 Samarpan Recovery uses an integrative approach to rehabilitation that allows clients to direct their own recovery.
 The care team takes a "whole person" approach that addresses active symptoms, underlying causes, and any possible complications.

 Clients undergoing treatment for SUD must go through some form of detox to rid their bodies of the addictive substance.
 Often this involves a period of days or weeks where the client experiences physical and psychological symptoms that affect their health.
 A medical professional with addiction recovery training supervises detox.
 In addition, clients have access to a wide variety of care services and treatments to help them cope with the symptoms.
-Counselling, peer support, prescription medication, and holistic therapies relieve the most severe symptoms and side effects of withdrawal.
+Counselling, peer support, prescription medication, and holistic therapies relieve the most severe symptoms of drug and alcohol withdrawal.
 Samarpan Recovery uses evidence-based methods to help clients successfully recover from SUD.
 To learn more about our programs in Mumbai, call +91 81809 19090.

 +91 81809 email@example.com